GBrachetta/Parfumier/README.md

 For this project we were instructed to use MongoDB as our database.

-MongoDB is a non-relational database but I still decided to have three different collections and find ways to combine data from them by using aggregation, such as in the colde below:
+MongoDB is a non-relational database but I still decided to have three different collections and find ways to combine data in the same cursor from them by using aggregation, such as in the colde below:

 ``` python
 cur = mongo.db.perfumes.aggregate(